 NERC has repurposed the REP scheme this year to address demographic and diversity-related challenges in the environmental sciences (as well as skills-gap).
 Therefore, we include a Widening Participation form for candidates who are from an under-represented group to complete and return with their application if they wish to.
 This WP form will not be passed onto the project supervisor but will be looked at by the REP panel after the supervisor shortlists their preferred candidates.
 The REP panel might decide to prioritise candidates who are from under-represented groups.

 We also include an Equality and Diversity Monitoring form to comply with NERC's reporting processes.

-In order to be considered for a placement, please apply via the University job vacancy system (a link will be inserted below when applications open by the end of April), providing the following documents:
+In order to be considered for a placement, please apply via the University job vacancy system (link below), providing the following documents:

 - A cover letter detailing your motivation to apply for the REP scheme and stating which project you would like to be considered for and why ( see the available projects below) - You can only apply for one project.

 - The below Equality and Diversity Monitoring form (please see further information on the form itself)